buddhist-uni/buddhist-uni.github.io/_courses/form.md

 The religious forms of Buddhism, then, are the various ways that people have looked back to the Buddha for guidance and inspiration, and the many ways they have found to reshape their lives in response to what they've seen.

 ## Prerequisites

-This course assumes familiarity with [the fundamentals of Buddhism](/courses/buddhism), but no worries if you're rusty: you'll get a refresher [below](#i-wonder-why_thubten-chodron).
+This course assumes familiarity with [the fundamentals of Buddhism](/courses/buddhism).

 ## The Course
 This course proceeds in three parts: history, community, and practice.